Carlos-Ballon/ENPOVE_FIES_2022/report_sources/ENPOVE_FIES_2022.md

 ### Bivariate analysis

 Chi-squared test with Rao & Scott’s second-order correction and Holm-Bonferroni method to adjust for multiple tests.

-Use (García-Pérez 2023) to understand the goodness of fit
+Use (García-Pérez 2023) to understand the goodness of fit.

 ``` r
 tbl_svysummary_bivariate <-